-- First, the C++ version of ROS includes a lot more of concepts, like the node_handle, the callback_queue or having to deal with the threads of each callback (if you want them in parallel).
-Python handles all that by itself. - Second, by using Python, the student will have to know just the minimum of CMake handling.
+- First, the C++ version of ROS includes a lot more of concepts, like the node\handle, the callback\queue or having to deal with the threads of each callback (if you want them in parallel).
+Python handles all that by itself. - Second, by using Python, the learner will have to know just the minimum of CMake handling.
 Making the proper CMakeLists.txt in C++ is a nightmare.
-Instead, in Python you almost no need to touch the default one. - Using C++ for ANYTHING, makes the development a lot harder and by hence slower.
+Instead, in Python you almost no need to touch the default one. - 3.
+Using C++ for ANYTHING, makes the development a lot harder and by hence slower.
 And here speed is the key.
-The faster you can close the loop of doing something and experiencing the result, the faster the brain of the student will make the connection that makes him learn the concept.
+The faster you can close the loop of doing something and experiencing the result, the faster the brain of the learner will make the connection that makes him learn the concept.
 With C++, compilation problems are of the first order.